scalikejdbc/ddd-repository-example/README.md

 ### Motivation

-ScalikeJDBC is suitable for Domain Driven Design's Repository implementation because there is few CoC and flexible enough to deal with real existing data.
+ScalikeJDBC is suitable for Domain Driven Design's Repository implementation because of few CoC and enough flexibility to deal with real existing data.

 ### How to use